-Alternatively, for information about DSN-less connections, see Using a Connection String on page 34.
+Alternatively, for information about DSN-less connections, see Using a Connection String on page 37.

-To create a Data Source Name:
+To create a Data Source Name on Windows:

-- Open the ODBC Administrator: - If you are using Windows 7 or earlier, click the Start button , then click All Programs, then click the Simba Cassandra ODBC Driver 2.4 program group corresponding to the bitness of the client application accessing data in Cassandra, and then click ODBC Administrator. - Or, if you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result corresponding to the bitness of the client application accessing data in Cassandra. - 2.
-In the ODBC Data Source Administrator, click the Drivers tab, and then scroll down as needed to confirm that the Simba Cassandra ODBC Driver appears in the alphabetical list of ODBC drivers that are installed on your system. - 3.
+- 1. Open the ODBC Administrator: - If you are using Windows 7 or earlier, click Start > All Programs Simba Cassandra ODBC Driver 2.4 > ODBC Administrator. - Or, if you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result.

+Make sure to select the ODBC Data Source Administrator that has the same bitness as the client application that you are using to connect to Cassandra.

+- 2. In the ODBC Data Source Administrator, click the Drivers tab, and then scroll down as needed to confirm that the Simba Cassandra ODBC Driver appears in the alphabetical list of ODBC drivers that are installed on your system. - 3.
 Choose one: - To create a DSN that only the user currently logged into Windows can use, click the User DSN tab. - Or, to create a DSN that all users who log into Windows can use, click the System DSN tab.

 It is recommended that you create a System DSN instead of a User DSN.
-Some applications, such as Sisense, load the data using a different user account, and might not be able to detect User DSNs that are created under another user account.
+Some applications load the data using a different user account, and might not be able to detect User DSNs that are created under another user account.